The Holy Nothing

 ILLUSTRATED BY JESSICA HIEMSTRA

 EDITED BY STAN DRAGLAND

 PUBLISHED BY PEDLAR PRESS

 Most of Jessica Hiemstra's newest poems were written over several winters.
 These were hard poems to write.
 They arrived both suddenly and slowly.
 To Hiemstra the poems of The Holy Nothing feel like the slake of a hard moment.
 Haiku poet, Claudia Radmore, says that Hiemstra's poems want to be haibuns.
 There's something so painfully unadorned and simple about them.
 Think of these poems as meditations.
-Includes 17 beautiful B&W illustrations by the poet.
+Includes 17 beautiful black and white pencil illustrations by the poet.

 "Hiemstra’s vulnerability and her resilience are palpable throughout this volume, and she addresses hard personal and universal truths with a relentlessly straightforward honesty.
 It is this honesty that makes her collection so compelling." - Canadian Literature

 “Jessica Hiemstra's The Holy Nothing reads smart like Sue Goyette, tender like Wendell Berry and smartdark like Saint Susan of Musgrave.” - Today’s book of poetry

 Your purchase of an autographed book includes a set of three mini prints from the collection.

 or language, though there was that too.

 There’s a moment when dead is absolute